ddnexus/pagy/docs/api/console.md

 ## Pagy::Console module

-The pagy console uses the [standalone extra](../extras/standalone.md) and sets the `Pagy::Vars[:url]` variable default to `"http://www.example.com/subdir"` in order to activate the standalone mode.
+The pagy console uses the [standalone extra](../extras/standalone.md) and sets the `Pagy::DEFAULT[:url]` variable default to `"http://www.example.com/subdir"` in order to activate the standalone mode.

 Include the module in your console window in order to include also the `Pagy::Backend` and `Pagy::Frontend` modules.